ObamaFoundation/actions/terraform-plan-apply/README.md

   component: 'myterraformfolder'
 ```

 To run the action AND apply the changes (DANGER!
-Make sure you have the right branch and ref rules set!)
+Make sure you have the right branch and ref rules set!):

 ```yaml
 uses: ObamaFoundation/actions/terraform-plan-apply@v1